SiliconLabs/wisun-br-linux-docker/README.md

 - Replace radvd with a small RS/RA proxy. nd-proxy.c seems to mostly do the job,
   but:

-   1. for an unknown reason, it does not receive RS from tun0 and do not send RA to tun0 (while radvd is able to do that very well)
+   1. for an unknown reason, it does not receive RS from tun0 and does not send RA to tun0 (while radvd is able to do that very well)
    2. it is written in C++

 - Provide an example of Prefix Delegation and DHCPv6-PD